A mook that carries some sort of a shield that protects them from standard attacks from the front. They may be able to do a Shield Bash

 - The PS2 game based on Transformers Armada had shielded Decepticlones in later levels; their shields could be destroyed with sustained firepower.

-- Warcraft III had the human Footmen, which were able to go into the Defending mode by raising their shield high up in front of them and becoming immobile.
+- Warcraft III had the human Footmen, which were able to go into the Defending mode by raising their shield high up in front of them and moving slower.
 They would only gain protection but would even be able to deflect projectiles backwards after upgrades.

 - The Ork 'Ard Boyz in Warhammer 40,000: Space Marine not only were covered in slabs of armour much like in the source material, but also had riot shields with them.